CL-BZH/Undirected-Graph-Algorithms/README.md

 ---
 ### <span style="color:lime">mst.h</span>
-This file contains the object definition to run Minimum Spanning Tree algorithm on a connected graph.
+This file contains the class definitions that can be used to run Minimum Spanning Tree algorithms on a connected graph.
 The four objects' types defined in that file are:
 * `struct MstElement`
 * `struct MST`
 * `struct Prim: MST`
-* `struct Kruskal: MST`
+* `struct Kruskal: MST` *(Not complete)*

-An `MST` object has a vector of `MstElement` of size the number of vertices in the graph.
+An `MST` object has a vector of `MstElement` that is of size the number of vertices in the graph.
 This is where the nodes of the graph are instatiated *(remember a graph object defines only the topology of a graph)*.
+What is stored in the priority queue are pointers to these elements.
 So, an `MstElement` stores a pointer to a node *(nodes are created on the heap)* and a boolean telling if the node was selected.
 It also has a field to store the id of its parent.
 The value given to the node by the algorithm is stored in the node itself *(see `Node` class in `graph.h`)*.
-The `MstElement` class also overload the '`>`' operator so that pointers to MST's elements can be compared by the STL priority queue.
+The `MstElement` class also overload the '`>`' operator so that MST's elements can be compared by the STL priority queue.
 The base class called `MST` is generic and defines the interface for real implementation of the minimum spanning tree algorithms.
 Hence `run()` is a pure virtual function.
 It takes as argument the id of the node to set as root for the spanning tree *(by default it is node 0)*.
-So far only the Dijkstra-Jarnik-Prim's algorithm is implemented (see the override of `run()` in `struct Prim`).
+So far only the Dijkstra-Jarnik-Prim's algorithm *(a.k.a.
+Prim's algorithm)* is implemented (see the override of `run()` in `struct Prim`).

 The `MST` methods are:
 * `set_root()`